New R.I. Food Hub Coming to Site of Burned-Down Old Mill

 The lot at 498 Kinsley Ave., in the Valley neighborhood, is the remnant of a massive mill fire in 2015 that destroyed the building.
 The 3.3-acre site will now host the Rhode Island Food Hub, a mixed-use facility that will serve as a distribution center for local food and produce.
 It will offer food production facilities, nutrition education, job training, and retail markets.
 Farm Fresh will occupy half of a new 60,000-square-foot building.
 Other food-related businesses will rent the rest.

-The Food Hub site is across the street from another brownfield success story, The Steel Yard, the industrial arts studio that received $2.1 million in brownfield funds in 2010 to remediate a 3.8-acre site.
-The Steep Yard hosted the announcement for the program’s latest grant recipients.
+The Food Hub site is across the street from another brownfield success story, The Steel Yard, the industrial arts studio that received $2.1 million in brownfield funds to remediate a 3.5-acre site.
+The Steel Yard hosted the announcement for the program’s latest grant recipients.

 The state portion of the funds were from the state Brownfields Remediation and Economic Development Fund, with money from the 2016 Green Economy bond referendum.
 DEM and Gov. Gina Raimondo used the event to promote the proposed $48.5 million 2018 Green Economy and Clean Water Bond.
 Should voters approve the referendum, the money would be spent on parks, bikeways, open space protection, brownfield remediation and climate resiliency.